 Wartrace has approximately 140 structures listed in the National Register of Historic Places, with the large majority encompassed under the "Wartrace Historic District."
 The historic district runs primarily along Main Street, Spring Street, Vine Street and Knob Creek Road.
 139 houses and structures were approved for the register on July 31, 1991 and listed as Italianate, Queen Anne, Bungalow, Classic Revival, and Minimal Traditional styles.
 Previously on June 8, 1984, the Walking Horse Hotel (originally The Overall Hotel) was approved for the register.

-The Town of Wartrace hosts a Music Fest in June, a town-wide yard sale in August, and other events throughout the year.
+The Town of Wartrace hosts a number of events every year, including a July 4th celebration, Halloween in the Park, Movie Nights, Music Under the Wellhouse, a town-wide yard sale in August, and other events throughout the year.

 We are pleased to invite you to visit Wartrace, the little town where time stands still!

 Wartrace accepts cash and check payments, as well as credit and debit card payments.
 A processing fee is charged by the third-party credit card management company.